laelasbuch/Sentiment-Analysis-about-Medan-City-Election/README.md

 ##### How To Run
 - Create new database with name "skripsiasbuch"
 - Import skripsiasbuch.sql to your new database
-- Python app.py
+- Type in terminal "Python app.py"
 - Login
-Username: admin
+-- Username: admin
-Password: admin
+-- Password: admin